2025 Impact Targets: Healthy Lives

 50% reduction in health disparities measured by routine care

-As observed in the other strategic initiative sectors, disparities exist in health access and outcomes for individuals depending up on their race and ethnicity.
-In Rhode Island in 2017, just 70% of surveyed adults who identified as Asian received routine care in the prior year.
-Data for Hispanic respondents was similarly lower at 75% compared with Black respondents (80%) and White respondents (83%).
-Routine care through regular annual, check-ups is important for early identification and treatment of potentially serious illnesses, lowers the likelihood of emergency room visits and results in lower health care costs.
+As observed in the other strategic initiative sectors, disparities exist in health access and outcomes for individuals depending on their race and ethnicity.
+Routine care through regular, annual check-ups is important for early identification and treatment of potentially serious illnesses, lowers the likelihood of emergency room visits, and results in lower health care costs.

 50% reduction in health disparities measured in maternal and child health indicators

 Similar to the data regarding routine care, women and children of color experience poorer healthcare accesses and experiences than White Rhode Islanders.
 For example, women of color are more likely to have children during teen years and less likely to receive health care during pregnancy.
 Children of color are more likely to be born early and at a low birth weight, and less likely to have health insurance.

 Sources: CDC Behavior Risk Factor Surveillance System, the National Survey of Children's Health, and the RI Department of Health/RI Kids Count.